mephir/backup-script/README.md

-# backup-script
+# backup-scripts
-Script for backuping database and sending it to s3 via s3command
+Script for backups

+* mysql-backup.sh - create backup of mysql database (require mysqldump, s3cmd for sending to s3 and tar for compressing output file)